mary-martinez/goblinGame/README.md

     - TDD renderGoblin(goblin) function
     - displayGoblins function

+2. Add goblin
+    - form handling

-2. goblinClick
+3. goblinClick
     - Add event listener for goblinClick
     - add goblinClickHandler

-3. Handling HP = 0
+4. Handling HP = 0
     - if goblin HP = 0 ==> goblin death function
     - if player HP = 0
     - win/lose functions

-4. Add goblin

 Additional considerations:
 - Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?